awsdocs/aws-doc-sdk-examples/tools/cdk_app_template/README.md

 This folder contains the following template files:

+* ``.gitignore``: A list of files and folders that are generated as you create your AWS CDK app but should not be checked in to the AWS Code Examples Repository.
 * ``cdk.json``: Information that the AWS CDK needs in order to find the corresponding AWS CDK app.
 * ``package.json``: Information that Node Package Manager (NPM) needs, such as package names, dependencies, scripts, and versions.
 * ``README.md``: This file.